jambit/wdio-cucumber-selected-steps/README.md

 paramType.bool.setFalse('contains'),
 ```

 You can even write your own paramTypes.
-Just have a look at the source-code [src/support](src/support).
+Just have a look at the built-in ones: [src/support/paramType.ts](src/support/paramType.ts).

-For samples of how steps can look, just take a look at the steps folder of this library.
-The logic implementation resides in the support folder.
+For samples of how steps can look, just take a look at the [src/steps](src/steps) folder of this library.
+The logic implementation resides in the [src/support](src/support) folder.

 # License